We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Given that Impossible Burgers are offered at certain restaurants and fast food establishments, it’s a tasty and easy, on-the-go meal choice for those following plant-based diets.
+Given that certain restaurants and fast-food establishments offer the Impossible Burger, it’s a tasty and easy on-the-go meal choice for those following plant-based diets.

-The Impossible Burger website claims that producing this plant-based burger uses roughly 75% less water, generates 87% fewer greenhouse gasses, and requires 95% less land than producing conventional ground beef from cows (9).
+The Impossible Foods website claims that producing this plant-based burger uses roughly 92% less water, generates 91% fewer greenhouse gases, and requires 96% less land than producing conventional ground beef from cows (12).

 Indeed, research shows that cattle farming is the largest contributor to greenhouse gas and ammonia emissions in the livestock industry (

-Greenhouse gas emissions from livestock farming contribute to global warming.
-This leads many climate experts to recommend that people eat a more plant-based diet in order to mitigate pressure on the environment (
+Greenhouse gas emissions from livestock farming contribute to climate change.
+This leads many climate experts to recommend that people eat a more plant-based diet in order to reduce pressure on the environment (